Introduction to the artificial neural network-based variational Monte Carlo method: Introduction

-Therefore, the purpose of this article is to provide a historical overview as a motivation and an introductory tutorial on the artificial neural network-based variational Monte Carlo method (ANNVMC).
-To accomplish that, quantum toy problems will be revisited from the variational method (VM) framework and described by an ANN as the trial wave function.
-The multi dimensional integrals associated with this calculation are performed using Monte Carlo integration.
-Hence, the article is organized as follows: The next section covers selected historical facts that lead humanity from the desire to create AI to using modern ANNs as tools to develop scientific knowledge; the third section describes the necessary theoretical background to apply ANNVMC; the fourth section shows the results of applying the method to several quantum systems; and the last section concludes with remarks on this work.
+The goal of this article is to provide a self-contained introduction to the artificial neural network-based variational Monte Carlo method (ANNVMC).
+The article is organized as follows.
+Section~\ref{sec:theory} discusses the necessary theoretical background to apply ANNVMC, Sec.~\ref{sec:examples} shows the results of applying the method to several quantum systems, Sec.~\ref{sec:remarks} concludes with remarks on this work, and Sec.~\ref{sec:problems} presents some suggested problems.
+Additional examples \cite{annvmc-github} and a historical background section on the interaction between AI and physics are presented in the supplemental material.\cite{fre26sm}